 The Company's Agricultural Assets Are Concentrated and the Effects of Adverse Weather Conditions Can Be Magnified.
 The Company's agricultural operations are concentrated in the center of the Yucatan peninsula, near Tizimin, Mexico.
-All of these areas are subject to occasional periods of drought, excess rain, flooding, and possible hurricanes.
+All of these areas are subject to occasional periods of drought, excess rain, short term flooding, and possible hurricanes.
 Jatropha trees require water in different quantities at different times during the growth cycle.
-Accordingly, too much or too little water at any given point can adversely impact production.
+Accordingly, too little water over an extended period can adversely impact production.
 While the Company attempts to mitigate controllable weather risks through water management and variety selection, its ability to do so is limited.
 The Company's operations in Mexico are also subject to the risk of hurricanes.
 Hurricanes have the potential to destroy crops and impact Jatropha production through the loss of fruit and destruction of trees either as a result of high winds or through the spread of windblown disease.
 Because our agricultural properties are located in relative close proximity to each other, the impact of adverse weather conditions may be magnified in the Company's results of operations.